-In the presence of diffusion ($\eta\ne 0$) Alfv\'en's theorem ({\ctl\ref{fluxc}}) no longer applies.
+In the presence of diffusion ($\eta\ne 0$) Alfv\'en's theorem ({\ref{fluxc}}) no longer applies.
 The flux of magnetic field lines through a loop comoving with the fluid (as in Fig.\,\ref{loop}) is no longer constant in time.
 Individual field lines cannot be identified anymore with the fluid elements `attached' to them, which was so useful for visualizing time dependent magnetic fields.

 Even when diffusion is important, however, it is often possible to label field lines as if they had an individual, time independent identity.
-It is sufficient that somewhere in the volume considered there is a region where where field lines can be associated with fluid elements in a time-independent manner.
-This could for example be a solid conducting surface, or a fluid region of high conductivity.
+Sufficient for this is that somewhere in the volume considered there is a region where field lines can be associated with fluid elements in a time-independent manner.
+This could for example be a solid highly conducting surface, or a fluid region of high conductivity.
 In such a region field lines can again be labeled as before.
 Thanks to div$\,{\bf B}=0$, this label can then be extended along the entire length of each field line.
 We can then speak of a speed at which field lines diffuse across a fluid (if the fluid is more or less at rest), or how fast a fluid flows across the field (if the field is more or less stationary).
-The latter case is illustrated in Fig.\, \ref{anchor}.
+The latter case is illustrated in Fig.~\ref{anchor}.

-The importance of diffusion, i.e.\ the influence of the second term in (\ref{inddif}) can be quantified with a dimensional analysis, in the same way as was done in {\ctl sect.~\ref{tilde}} for the equation of motion.
+The importance of diffusion, i.e.\ the influence of the second term in (\ref{inddif}) can be quantified with a dimensional analysis, in the same way as was done for the equation of motion in {sect.~\ref{tilde}}.
 If $L$ and $V$ are characteristic values for the length scale and velocity of the problem, this yields a nondimensional form of (\ref{inddifr}):

-\beq {\pa{\bf\tilde B}\over\pa{\tilde t}}=\bs{\tilde\nb}\times({\bf \tilde v}\times{\bf \tilde B})+{1\over {\rm R_m}}{\tilde\nabla}^2{\bf \tilde B}, \eeq where ${\rm R_m}$ is the {\em magnetic Reynolds number}: \beq {\rm R_m}=L\,V/\eta.\eeq
+\beq {\pa{\bf\tilde B}\over\pa{\tilde t}}=\bs{\tilde\nb}\times({\bf \tilde v}\times{\bf \tilde B})+{1\over {\rm R_m}}{\tilde\nabla}^2{\bf \tilde B}, \eeq where ${\rm R_m}$ is the {\em magnetic Reynolds number}\,: \beq {\rm R_m}=L\,V/\eta.\eeq

 If ${\rm R_m}$ is large, the most common case in astrophysics ({\cpr exercise \ref{Rm}}), the diffusion term can be ignored and ideal MHD used except in subvolumes where small length scales develop, such as in current sheets.